 Related Read: Octopus Facts.

 The lotus flower is highly hydrophobic.
 The plant has microscopic waxy bumps that prevent water molecules and other particles from sticking to them.
-So, water just rolls off the leaves, sweeping any surface dirt in its path, and that's how they maintain their dirt-free glossy surface.
+So, water just rolls off the leaves, sweeping any surface dirt particles in its path, and that's how they maintain their dirt-free glossy surface.

 The plant has inspired stain and water-repellent surfaces across diverse industries.
 And that has helped cut back on millions of dollars spent to repair infrastructural damages caused by moisture, dust, and stains.